cartographer-project/cartographer_ros/docs/source/ros_api.rst

 submap_query (`cartographer_ros_msgs/SubmapQuery`_)
   Fetches the requested submap.

+start_trajectory (`cartographer_ros_msgs/StartTrajectory`_)
+  Starts another trajectory by specifying its sensor topics and trajectory options as an binary-encoded proto.
+Returns an assigned trajectory ID.

 finish_trajectory (`cartographer_ros_msgs/FinishTrajectory`_)
-  Finishes the current trajectory by flushing all queued sensor data, running a final optimization, and writing artifacts (e.g. the map) to disk.
+  Finishes the given `trajectory_id`'s trajectory by running a final optimization.

+write_assets (`cartographer_ros_msgs/WriteAssets`_)
+  Writes artifacts (e.g. the map) to disk.
 The `stem` argument is used as a prefix for the various files which are written.
 Files will usually end up in `~/.ros` or `ROS_HOME` if it is set.

 Required tf Transforms
 ======================